Khushboo-Mittal/Reinforcement-Learning-Snake-Games/SnakeGame_Qlearning/README.md

 `pip install pygame numpy`

 ## Usage
+To train the q learning agent, run the following command in snakeql.py: python snakeql.py
 To start the game with a particular episode, first set the episode number in main function in game.py and run the following command: python game.py